Akina (Akina Nakamori album)

-Akina (明菜) is the twenty-fifth studio album by Japanese singer Akina Nakamori.
+Akina (明菜) is the twenty-fifth studio album by Japanese singer Akina Nakamori and final studio album to be released during the 2010 decade.
 It was released on 8 November 2017 under the Universal Music Group Japan label.
 The album was released as a part of the 35th debut anniversary celebration and on the same day as a cover album "Cage".

 Background

 The title of album comes from Nakamori's name, Akina.
 It's dated to be first time to use her name as a part of title in her discography history.

 The album includes only nine tracks in total, which makes the shortest album in the terms of the length.

 The theme of the album is to catch the atmosphere of the Kadokawa movie of the 80s.

 Merry Christmas: Yuki no Shizuku was recorded as a vocal song and as a vocal song and as an instrumental song with a sound of a small music box.

-After the release, Nakamori's music release activities has been suspended without announcement.
+After the release, Nakamori's music release activities has been suspended without announcement during the time of release until 2023.